dtudk/pythonsupport-page/docs/python/install-vsc.rst

 Installing Visual Studio Code
 ===========================================
-This is a guide on how to install VSC.
-The following steps are the the same for all operatoing systems.
+This is a guide on how to install Visual Studio Code.
+The following steps are the the same for all operating systems.

 1. Go to `VSC webpage <https://code.visualstudio.com>`_